Antonyeaster/blackjack/README.md

 #### HTML:

 I used the [HTML validator](https://validator.w3.org/) as I adjusted the background of the Code Institute template.
+All tests passed with no errors.

 ![HTML Validator](documentation/testing/html-validator.png)